We’re cooked. AI agents are going to take our jobs.

 1. Gumloop

-• Best for: Marketing teams (SEO, ads, web scraping).
+- Best for: Marketing teams (SEO, ads, web scraping)

-• Pricing: Free plan, then starts at $97 per month.
+- Pricing: Free plan, then starts at $37 per month

 Number one on our list is Gumloop.
 Founded in 2023 by two Canadian prodigies, this AI agent platform has quickly become one of my favorite tools in recent months.

-Gumloop works through three parts:
+Gumloop works through four parts:

-• Nodes: These are elements you drag onto a canvas.
+- Nodes: These are elements you drag onto a canvas.
 Think of different software tools and LLMs.

-• Flows: These are the connections you make between nodes to create an automated workflow.
+- Flows: These are the connections you make between nodes to create an automated workflow.
 This is the main value of Gumloop.

-• Subflows: These are flows that you can isolate and use as part of a bigger workflow.
+- Subflows: These are flows that you can isolate and use as part of a bigger workflow.
 It’s like a Flow within a Flow.
 This part blows my mind because I have yet to see another AI agent software do this.

 Gumloop also has a wide range of templates you can use to automate different workflows.
 This is what I think makes it different from some other AI agent builders.
 Right away, you can see the different use cases and what you can do with the tool.